 Third Party Fire and Theft

 Third Party Fire and Theft is usually a higher level of cover or Optional Cover that you can purchase on top of Third Party Car Insurance.
-It provides additional protection against damage sustained to your vehicle through – you guessed it – fire, theft, or attempted theft.

 Vehicles are often the targets of crime.
 Research shows that 52,722 vehicles are stolen in Australia each year1.
 Stationary vehicles get targeted at public places such as petrol stations, and parked cars often get broken into, sometimes for valuable contents inside them.

 Comprehensive Car Insurance